HSL (Fortran library): Recent history

 Over the intervening years, HSL has striven to maintain a high standard of reliability and has garnered a worldwide reputation as a prime source of numerical software.
 It has undergone a number of changes to reflect newly available features of the Fortran language, completing in 1990 the conversion to Fortran 77, and more recently, the entire Library has been made thread safe.
 Many newer codes are written in Fortran 95.

 New packages continue to be developed, with a new release issued every two to three years.
 Many older codes have now been superseded and are available in the HSL Archive.

 Licensing

 The current version, HSL 2007 is a commercial product sold by AspenTech, but is also available without charge to individual academics direct from STFC for teaching and their own academic research purposes.
+HSL is currently not sold to commercial competitors of Aspen Technology.

 Obsolete routines are stored in the HSL archive and are available for personal non-commercial use by anyone following registration with HSL.
 Commercial use and distribution of these routines still requires a purchased licence.